 The term ad network refers to webpages that participate in the Yandex Advertising Network or in ad exchanges, where ads are displayed according to the content of the site or the interests of the user.

-To get the most out of ad placement in the ad networks, we recommend you create a separate ad campaign.
+To get the most out of ad placement in the ad networks, it's recommended that you create a separate ad campaign.
 Taking some time to set this up can help you effectively control your ad budget, as well as noticeably increase your return in the ad networks.

 Determining level of expenditure